 Perfectionists typically strive to be seen as flawless by the world.
 Think about the last time you made a mistake or did something “wrong.”
 What was your response in that moment?
 Did you acknowledge the mistake, recognize you’re only human, and shrug it off?

-If you’re like many of our clients, this is probably not what happened.
+If you’re like many of our clients in therapy for teens, this is probably not what happened.
 Instead, it’s likely that you felt stressed, embarrassed, and self-critical.
 And you may have noticed physiological signs of anxiety.
 Maybe your cheeks flushed, you started to sweat, and your heart began to race.
 And you might have even beat yourself up, starting an internal dialogue with yourself about how stupid you are.

 If you’re a perfectionist, you probably don’t respond kindly to your own mistakes.
 Mistakes can open you up to criticism and uncomfortable emotions.
 And for a perfectionist, this can feel dangerous.